pikesley/HbA1c/README.md

 So we built [this thing](https://metrics.theodi.org/) at the [Open Data Institute](http://theodi.org), which already does quite a lot of what I want.
 I forked it and spent the recent [Real Food Hack](http://lanyrd.com/2014/real-food-hack/) weekend bending it to my will.
 I've just got it cooking on Heroku, and I'll document the full API when I've nailed it down.

-## Rake task

-Right now I have a (shittily-named, now I think about it) Rake task:

-    rake export:jsonify

-which grabs the newest file from a Dropbox folder called _ontrack/_ (configurable in _config/dropbox.yaml_), parses it into JSON, and rams it through my API.
-Using cURL.
-And currently running only off my Mac.
-Man, this bit it such a hack.

-Anyway, I'll clean that up and get it running as a Heroku worker task thingy sometime.

 ## Setting it up

 You need Ruby 2.1.0 installed.
 Now: